gamesrc-ver-recreation/build/notes-restoration.md

 Required tools:

-- For A.OBJ as presumably prepared on 19960501: MASM 5.10
+- For A.OBJ as presumably prepared on 19960501 and earlier
-(and no other version).
+revisions: MASM 5.10 (and no other version).
 - For the 19970212 (SW 1.0) and 19970522 (SW 1.1-1.2) revisions
 of ENGINE.OBJ: Watcom C 10.6 (and only this version).
 - For Ken-Build as released on 20000614: Watcom C 11.0.
 (Not 11.0a/b/c, etc.)